ljwagerfield/scala-type-inference/README.md

         def colorHair(hairDye: H): Person[V, H]
     }

-Here, the 'expected change' is the person's visible features - the previous example assumed this would be added through inheritance, requiring an f-bounded type that made inference of `H` impossible.
+Here, the 'expected change' is the person's visible features - the previous example assumed this would be added through inheritance, requiring an f-bounded type that made inference of `H` impossible for any function using `Person`.

 ### Previous parameters are not used to infer future parameters